What is a Product Description: Everything You Need to Know

 Tempt With Social Proof

 The internet and our ability to connect socially is an incredible selling tool.
 Encourage buyers that are unsure with social proof.
 By demonstrating the popularity and positive reviews of your product, you can encourage the potential customer to buy.
 Use techniques like highlighting the most purchased products in your inventory.

 If you need help with understanding what is a product description, you can post your legal job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.